eitanrich/gans-n-gmms/README.md

 - The MNIST test set is not coming from exactly the same distribution (different writers), but is pretty close (NDB = 4, JS divergence = 0.0041)
 - NDB detects the distribution distortion in a deliberately biased set created by removing all digit 9 samples from the validation sets (NDB = 11, JS divergence = 0.016)

-A plot showing the NDB bin centers and the missing bins in the simulated Val0-8 evaluated set (all bins corresponding to digit 9):
+A plot showing the NDB bin centers and the statistically-different bins (with significance level = 3 standard-errors) in the simulated Val0-8 evaluated set (all bins corresponding to digit 9):
 <img src="images/bins_with_Val0-8_results_100.png"/>

+**The NDB test can be used to evaluate different generative models (e.g. GANs).
+In our paper, we demonstrate its performance on three datasets - CelebA, SVHN and MNIST.**